 Early Issue Detection

-CI aims to tackle update-related problems immediately, such as bugs, merge conflicts, and incompatible coding strategies.
+CI tackles update-related problems immediately (bugs, merge conflicts, and incompatible coding strategies).

 Fast Feedback

-The Continuous Integration system provides developers with immediate feedback on their commits, helping them catch bugs and inconsistencies early in the development cycle.
+Developers receive immediate feedback from the system on their commits, which helps them catch bugs and inconsistencies early in the development cycle.

 Benefits of Continuous Integration: